casper-ecosystem/.github/profile/CONTRIBUTING.md

 **How Do I Submit A (Good) Bug Report?**

 Bugs are tracked as GitHub issues.
-After you've determined which repository your bug is related to, create an issue on that repository and provide the following information by filling in the template.
+After you've determined which repository your bug is related to, create an issue on that repository and provide the following information by filling in the template:

 Explain the problem and include additional details to help maintainers reproduce the problem:
 - **Use a clear and descriptive title** for the issue to identify the problem.